redhat-developer/vscode-didact/README.md

 ## CSS Styling

 Currently we are using the CSS template suggested by the W3C, as provided [here at the Quackit.com site](https://www.quackit.com/css/css_template.cfm).
 We may be able to reuse some of the PatternFly approach, but that will require additional research.

+We do provide some additions that can be called using curly brackets in the Markdown text for styling...

+* `{.didact}` - Changes the cursor for Didact-specific action links to a crosshair instead of a normal link pointer.
+(Would be great to do this automatically, but this works as a workaround in the short term.)
+* `{.imageRight}` - Useful for images we want to float right.
+* `{.imageCenter}` - Useful for images we want to be centered in the view.

 ## Didact Link formatting for opening Didact files inside VS Code